Ohio energy rates

 - Fixed-rate plans: A fixed-rate plan keeps your rate constant for the duration of your contract, typically lasting 12 to 36 months.
 This type of plan can help you budget your bills better because the rate you pay is the same every month.
 Ending your contract early will likely result in an early termination fee (ETF).

-- Variable-rate plans: With a variable-rate plan, your Ohio electricity rate per kWh will fluctuate monthly based on the market price of energy.
+- Variable-rate plans: With a variable-rate plan, your Ohio electricity rate will fluctuate monthly based on the market price of energy.
 This means your rate can increase during times of high energy demand and decrease when demand is low.
 Because variable-rate plans don’t require a contract, you won’t incur an ETF if you switch to another plan.

 - Renewable energy plans: Green energy plans in Ohio include electricity generated from renewable sources like solar power, wind energy, and hydropower.
 You can find competitive and affordable green energy plans in Ohio.